Cartiva Implant Lawsuit

 The Manufacturer Failed to Disclose the Risks of the Cartiva Implant

-0441579001629991025-1024x637Stryker has suppressed facts from the FDA and the public that the Cartiva implants have a very high failure rate due to shrinkage and implant migration.
+0441579001629991025Stryker has suppressed facts from the FDA and the public that the Cartiva implants have a very high failure rate due to shrinkage and implant migration.
 The initial FDA approval was obtained based on a single, very limited study that significantly understated the failure rate of the implants.

 Subsequent studies have shown that the Cartiva has a much higher failure rate and presents numerous complication risks.
 This has prompted some health insurance companies to deem the Cartiva implant “experimental” and refuse coverage for it.

 Stryker has also not amended its warning label or product information to accurately reflect the true risk level.
-The post-market studies and adverse event reports suggest that the Cartiva implant failure rate is seven times higher that the failure rate disclosed in the warning label.
+The post-market studies and adverse event reports suggest that the Cartiva implant failure rate is seven times higher than the failure rate disclosed in the warning label.

 Why Did the FDA Approve Cartivia?